frederic-perez/AmE-dictionary/data/dictionary.md

 __sleuth<sup>1</sup>__ _n informal_ :three: A detective. _Sassy (TV) sleuth._
 __sleuth<sup>2</sup>__ _v informal_ :three: (sleuthing) To act as a detective.
 __slew__ _n informal_ :nine::m::reminder_ribbon: /sluː/ !few A large amount or number; a lot. _A slew of unpaid bills._ _A slew of appearances by comic book artists._
-__slice and dice__ _idiom_ :two: To divide something into many small parts especially to use the result for one's own purposes.
+__slice and dice__ _idiom_ :two: To divide something into many small parts especially to use the result for one’s own purposes.
 __slice of pie__
 __slick<sup>1</sup>__ _n_ :four::hammer: _He stole a slick from the ARVN._ _He flew a slick in Vietnam._ _He carried me piggyback into the slick._
 __slick<sup>2</sup>__ _v_ :two::hammer: